allenhurff/cie-titan-madr/docs/adr/0012-branching-strategy.md

-# ADR 123: API Documentation
+# ADR 12: Branching Strategy

 ## Context and Problem Statement

-* How will you provide documentation for API consumers?
+*   With so many features/functionality being developed concurrently, what branching strategy will you leverage?

 ## Decision Drivers <!-- optional -->